EIFS Industry Members Association

 • Visual Excellence: Demonstrates superior aesthetic qualities, contributing to the overall visual appeal and architectural beauty of the structure.

-• Design Harmony: Showcases how EIFS seamlessly integrates with various architectural styles, enhancing the building’s design without compromising the original architectural intent.
+• Design Harmony: Showcases how EIFS seamlessly integrates with various architectural styles.
+Details how the architectural intent was met by the submission.

 2. Innovation and Creativity - 25% of overall score

-• Cutting-Edge Solutions: Highlights the use of innovative techniques, materials, or applications within the EIFS framework that push the boundaries of traditional usage.
+• Cutting-Edge Solutions: Highlights the use of innovative techniques, materials, or applications within the EIFS framework.
+Includes details that describe how the project pushes the boundaries of traditional usage.

 3. Challenges and Resolutions - 20% of overall score

-• Creative Problem-Solving: Demonstrates how EIFS was used to address unique challenges or meet specific project requirements in an exceptional way.
+• Creative Problem-Solving: Demonstrates how EIFS was used to address unique obstacles or meet specific project requirements in an exceptional way.
+Details issues including but not limited to budgetary constraints, local regulations and water intrusion challenges.

 4. Functionality and Performance - 20% of overall score

-• Energy Efficiency: Demonstrates the role of EIFS in improving the building’s thermal performance, contributing to energy savings and sustainability.
+• Energy Efficiency: Demonstrates the role of EIFS in improving the building’s thermal performance, contributing to energy savings and sustainability and includes information such as Effective Thermal Performance.

 • Durability and Maintenance: Provides evidence of the long-term durability of EIFS in various environments, showcasing minimal maintenance requirements and resilience against wear and tear.